NG-ZORRO/ng-zorro-antd/components/tooltip/doc/index.en-US.md

 ## When To Use

-- The tip is shown on mouse enter, and is hidden on mouse leave.
-The Tooltip doesn't support complex text or operations.
+- The Tooltip doesn't support complex text or operations.
+The tip is shown on mouse enter and is hidden on mouse leave.
-- To provide an explanation of a `button/text/operation`.
-It's often used instead of the html `title` attribute.
+- It's often used instead of the HTML `title` attribute to explain `button/text/operation`.

 ```ts
 import { NzToolTipModule } from 'ng-zorro-antd/tooltip';